 How to use School Education Gateway

-The website content (news, good practices, expert articles, policy links, etc.) are indexed under different topics, helping you to find relevant content matching you interests.
-The topics are also linked to the European Commission policy priorities for school.
+The website content (news, good practices, expert articles, publications, etc.) are indexed under different topics, helping you to find relevant content matching your interests.
+The topics are also linked to the European Commission policy priorities for schools.
+To search by topic, go to the search page, and select the topic of your choice.